Shariqaftab20/OpeninApp-Challange/README.md

 ## Overview
 This Colab notebook provides a step-by-step guide for running the Wav2Lip inference on Google Colab.
 Wav2Lip is a lip-syncing tool that generates realistic lip movements based on audio input.

+### 3. Setup Google Drive
+- In your Google Drive:
+  1. Create a folder called `Wav2Lip` in `MyDrive`.
+  2. Upload your input video (`input_vid.mp4`) and input audio (`input_aud.wav`) to this folder.
+  3. Download the pretrained model weights from [https://github.com/Rudrabha/Wav2Lip#getting-the-weights](https://github.com/Rudrabha/Wav2Lip#getting-the-weights).
+  4. Create a folder called `Wav2lip` in `MyDrive` and upload the pretrained model weights in there.

 ## How to Run

 ### 1. Setup Environment